pizlonator/fil-c-website/source/invisicaps.md

 ### Threads

-Fil-C's internal thread abstraction, called `zthread`, is used internally by musl's pthread implementation.
+Fil-C's internal thread abstraction, called `zthread`, is used internally by musl's and glibc's pthread implementations.
 Because the `zthread` contains a lot of internal runtime state, it needs to be specially protected.
 A pointer to a `zthread` - or to any of the other builtin types - has the following structure:

 - The *lower* points at the internal `zthread` payload.